sccn/sccn.github.io/Graveyard/TIPS_and_FAQ.md

 \>\> set(gca, 'ydir', 'normal');

-I guess you could edit the timef() and crossf() Matlab functions to change all the plots to this format.
+I guess you could edit the timef() and crossf() MATLAB functions to change all the plots to this format.
 We will introduce this as an option in the future.